 Avoiding Messy Breakups

 When Lawunmi met Josh, she really believed she had met “the one”.
 She was quick to fall in love with him because he ticked most of what she had written on her list, but months down the line, things started to change.
 One of Lawunmi’s “deal breakers” was for her partner to be very financially stable and knowledgeable.
 She had dreams of saving and investing as a couple and that required a partner who was very driven and wise with money but Josh was more laid back about the subject.

 Arguments after arguments occurred.
 Just 10 months after being together, they both agreed to end the relationship because they couldn’t meet in the middle when it came to managing their finances.
 Their story is not unusual.
 However, many people, instead of agreeing to part ways like Lawunmi and Josh, continue to patch things until things end in a very bad and messy breakup.

 Are Belly Butterflies Enough?

 According to Divorce.com, financial problems make the list of the top ten reasons marriages fail.
-These financial problems can be debts, budgets and spending habits, but they could also be a lack of communicating about these issues.
+These financial problems can be debts, budgets and spending habits, but they could also be a lack of communication about these issues.
 “Everyone has financial issues concerning bills, debts, spending and budgets.
-How a couple deals with those issues can make or break a relationship.”
+How a couple of deals with those issues can make or break a relationship.”